 The orchestra was founded in 1961 by Jack Van Brederode who served as conductor for several years.
 Originally called the St. Augustine Symphonette, the ensemble went through a number of name changes, finally settling on the St. Augustine Orchestra (SAO).
-After Van Brederode’s death, Kenneth Hueninck became conductor followed by David Middleton, William Turnbull, James Peronto, Ramona Peronto, Ira Strauss and 1995 to 2010, John Bush.
-William McNeiland, the current conductor, has done an outstanding job in improving the quality of the performances.
+After Van Brederode’s death, Kenneth Hueninck became conductor followed by David Middleton, William Turnbull, James Peronto, Ramona Peronto, Ira Strauss and 1995 to 2010, John Bush and William McNeiland, 2010-2016.

 Governed by a Board of Directors that establishes policies and handles the business and logistics of operations, SAO established itself as a Florida corporation in May of 1989 and as a 501(c)3 entity with the Internal Revenue Service in August of 2006.